cnellington/Contextualized/joss/paper.md

 # Summary

-Heterogeneous and context-dependent systems are a defining characteristic of observational data arising from real-world processes, such as in biology, medicine, finance, and the social sciences.
+Heterogeneous and context-dependent systems are a defining characteristic of real-world processes, such as in biology, medicine, finance, and the social sciences.
-However, heterogeneous and context-dependent systems are not well-characterized by homogeneous models; as a result, existing tools have pushed users to adopt an accuracy vs interpretability trade-off.
-Accurate models capable of flexibly adapting to context-dependent effects do not reveal these effects to users, and interpretable models are often too restricted to capture context-dependent effects.

-To overcome this tradeoff, we present [`Contextualized ML`](https://contextualized.ml/), an easy-to-use SKLearn-style toolbox for estimating and analyzing context-dependent models.
+However, learning accurate and interpretable models of these heterogeneous systems remains an unsolved problem.
+Most statistical modeling approaches make strict assumptions about data homogeneity, leading to inaccurate models, while more flexible approaches are often too complex to interpret directly, precluding model-based insights.
+Fundamentally, existing tools force users to choose between accuracy and interpretability.
-`Contextualized ML` uses contextual metadata to generate sample-specific models, providing context-specific model-based insights and representing data heterogeneity with context-dependent model parameters.
+Recent work on Contextualized Machine Learning [@lengerich_contextualized_2023] has introduced a new paradigm for modeling heterogeneous and context-dependent systems, which uses contextual metadata to generate sample-specific models, providing context-specific model-based insights and representing data heterogeneity with context-dependent model parameters.

-With the flexibility of context-dependent effects, each context-specific model can be a simple linear model without sacrificing overall model accuracy.
+Here, we present [`Contextualized ML`](https://contextualized.ml/), an easy-to-use SKLearn-style Python package for estimating and analyzing context-dependent models based on the Contextualized Machine Learning framework.

-`Contextualized ML` introduces two reusable concepts: *a context encoder* which translates sample context or metadata into model parameters, and *sample-specific model* which is defined by the context-specific parameters (\autoref{fig:paradigm}).
+`Contextualized ML` implements two reusable and extensible concepts: *a context encoder* which translates sample context or metadata into model parameters, and *sample-specific model* which is defined by the context-specific parameters (\autoref{fig:paradigm}).
-Our formulation unifies a wide variety of popular modeling approaches, including population modeling, sub-population modeling, (latent) mixture modeling, cluster modeling, time-varying models, and varying-coefficient models [@hastie1993varying], and falls back to these traditional models when complex heterogeneity is not present.
-Finally, by explicitly modeling the metadata--parameter relationships, `Contextualized ML` enables interpolation and extrapolation to unseen values of contextual metadata.

-`Contextualized ML` is a lean, utility-oriented implementation of the broader Contextualized Machine Learning paradigm [@lengerich_contextualized_2023], focusing on novel and popular use cases from recent works developing contextualized models [@ellington_contextualized_2023; @deuschel_contextualized_2023; @lengerich_notmad_2021; @al-shedivat_contextual_2020; @lengerich_automated_2022; @lengerich_discriminative_2020; @al-shedivat_personalized_2018; @stoica_contextual_2020].
-We provide `Contextualized ML` as a Python package written in native PyTorch with a simple SKLearn-style interface.

-**Contextualized ML serves three primary purposes:**
+With the flexibility of context-dependent parameters, each context-specific model be a much simpler model class, such as linear or Gaussian models, providing direct model-based interpretability without sacrificing overall accuracy.
+`Contextualized ML` provides four primary resources:

-1. A simple plug-and-play interface to learn contextualized versions of popular model classes (e.g. linear regression, classifiers, graphical models, Gaussians).
+1. A simple plug-and-play interface to learn contextualized versions of popular model classes (e.g. classifiers, linear regression, graphical models, Gaussians).
+2. A suite of context encoders to represent various types of context dependent relationships (e.g. feature independence, interaction effects) and incorporate any type of contextual information (e.g. continuous, categorical, images, text).
-2. Intuitive analysis tools to understand, quantify, test, and visualize data with heterogeneous and context-dependent behavior.
+3. Intuitive analysis tools to understand, quantify, test, and visualize data with heterogeneous and context-dependent behavior.
-3. An extensible and modular framework for researchers to develop new contextualized models.
+4. An extensible and modular framework for researchers to develop new contextualized models and context encoders.

+`Contextualized ML` standardizes recent works studying Contextualized Machine Learning [@ellington_contextualized_2023; @deuschel_contextualized_2023; @lengerich_notmad_2021; @al-shedivat_contextual_2020; @lengerich_automated_2022; @lengerich_discriminative_2020; @al-shedivat_personalized_2018; @stoica_contextual_2020], while also naturally unifying a wide variety of popular modeling approaches, including population modeling, sub-population modeling, (latent) mixture modeling, cluster modeling, time-varying models, and varying-coefficient models [@hastie1993varying], and conveniently falling back to these traditional models when complex heterogeneity is not present.

 Installation instructions, tutorials, API reference, and open-source code are available at [contextualized.ml](https://contextualized.ml).